ONE: Post-Apocalypse Study Group Rolled Out

-On the day after the vote, former Massachusetts Gov. Mitt Romney is . . . → Read More: Sunday Talks, 1/22/12
+On the day after the vote, former Massachusetts Gov. Mitt Romney . . . → Read More: Sunday Talks, 1/22/12

 As usual, the line-ups are mostly composed of Republicans, but hey, Stephen Colbert is gonna be on ABC!

 This Sunday’s television talk shows focus on South Carolina’s Jan.
-21 Republican presidential primary with a handful of candidates . . . → Read More: Sunday Talks, 1/15/12
+21 Republican presidential primary with a handful of . . . → Read More: Sunday Talks, 1/15/12